-Armillaria peach rot is a serious disease that afflicts not only peach trees but many other stone fruits.
-Peaches with armillaria rot are often difficult to diagnose since peach oak rot may persist for years deep in the root system before visible symptoms appear.
+Armillaria peach rot, also called peach oak rot, is a serious disease that afflicts not only peach trees but many other stone fruits.
+Peaches with armillaria rot are often difficult to diagnose since it may persist for years deep in the root system before visible symptoms appear.
 Then once the symptoms of armillaria rot of peach do appear, the tree is heavily infected and difficult, if not impossible, to treat.
 So, is there really any effective method for controlling peach armillaria root rot?

 What is Armillaria Peach Rot?

-Armillaria rot of peach, otherwise referred to as peach oak rot, is a fungal disease spread from mycelium growing in the soil.
+Armillaria rot of peach is a fungal disease spread from mycelium growing in the soil.
 The symptoms of armillaria root rot vary from species to species.
 When the roots of infected trees are examined, white to yellowish, fan-shaped mycelia mats can be viewed between the bark and the wood with a definitive mushroom-like aroma.